SheydaGhb/SDNet/README.md

    <img src="https://user-images.githubusercontent.com/31028574/132628960-887a799a-be03-4855-8f37-dd4e25240eb8.PNG" alt="table2"/>
 </p>

-LADCT and RHDCT are conventional methods that are based on transform coefficients of image patches.
-DCAE and VDNet are Neural Network based methods.
+LADCT[1] and RHDCT[2] are conventional methods that are based on transform coefficients of image patches.
+DCAE[3] and VDNet[4] are Neural Network based methods.

 ![result1](https://user-images.githubusercontent.com/31028574/132997464-73b36205-6f4f-4474-b4a4-7b54cc21cea5.PNG)
 ![result2](https://user-images.githubusercontent.com/31028574/132997456-bb7d3d6d-b8f5-46ab-9687-301a395e87fb.PNG)
 ![result3](https://user-images.githubusercontent.com/31028574/132997458-88a8cc6d-7d19-48ff-9b35-8db619317cb5.PNG)

 <p align="center">
-<i> Three types of ground truth sigma-maps with σ<sub>av</sub> = 5,7,10 and results of estimations by compared methods, SDNet estimated sigma-map shows the smallest relative error in all cases </i>
+<i> Three types of sigma-maps with σ<sub>av</sub> = 5,7,10 and results of estimations by compared methods, SDNet estimated sigma-map shows the smallest relative error in all cases </i>
 </p>

 ### AWGN sigma estimation results ###
+SDNet also is used for estimating AWGN sigma value by calculating median of the sigm-map. we have provided results and examples of this task in below.

  <p align="center">
 <i> Relative error ε of AWGN sigma estimation.
 Results are reported both in non-clipped and clipped noise cases </i>